 I was in Amed, on the north east coast of Bali.
 I spent a good deal of time there, by the pool, doing very little, reading at most.
 When I wasn’t by the pool, I was most likely to be found in the hammock on my balcony, overlooking the ocean.

-While we all love a vacation that looks like this – who wouldn’t – this pool & beach-side mini-break was loved like no other.
+While we all love a vacation that looks like this, this one was particularly special.
 And it wasn’t the luxury or beauty.

 But I had never been to Bali.

 And this is the interesting thing about listening to your body as your guide.
 There’s a lot you’re going to feel like you “know” without really knowing why or how you know it.

 And six or so months later, the opportunity came to be here for two months, and I knew it should be Ubud.
 Ubud is known as the “arts” hub of Bali, but I came here because it’s also the hub of ex-pat entrepreneurs who run online businesses.
 And that was where I wanted to be.